omigami/omigami/README.md

     mgf_file_path, n_best_matches, ion_mode,
 )

-# if any of the predictions fail for some spectra, following will return them
+# if any of the predictions fail for some spectra, the following command will return them
 failed_spectra = client.failed_spectra()

-# successful spectrum predictions will be saved to cache, to reset the cache
+# successful spectrum predictions will be saved to cache, to reset the cache use:
 client.reset_cache()
 ```